COMPARE OPTIONS

 Spravato may be a better fit if you:

-- Have been diagnosed with treatment-resistant depression (inadequate response to two or more antidepressants).
+• Have been diagnosed with treatment-resistant depression (inadequate response to two or more antidepressants) and need an FDA-approved medication on the label for insurance or documentation reasons.

-- Have access to a REMS-certified treatment center near you.
+• Have a REMS-certified treatment center within reasonable travel distance.

 Mindbloom may be a better fit if you:

-- Are seeking treatment for depression, anxiety, PTSD, burnout, grief, or related conditions — whether or not prior medications have been tried.
+• Are seeking treatment for depression, anxiety, PTSD, burnout, grief, or related conditions, regardless of whether prior medications have been tried.

-- Want a comprehensive program with coaching, integration, and community support built in.
+• Want a comprehensive program with clinician oversight, coaching, integration, and community support built in.

-- Are paying out of pocket and want a more affordable per-session cost than in-clinic options.
+• Are paying out of pocket and want transparent, predictable monthly pricing.

-- Want the option of subcutaneous administration for more consistent bioavailability.
+• Want the option of subcutaneous administration for higher bioavailability than sublingual tablets.

-The right choice depends on your diagnosis, insurance situation, preference for treatment setting, and how much support you want surrounding each session.
-A conversation with a licensed clinician can help clarify which path aligns with your needs.
+The right choice depends on your diagnosis, your insurance situation, your treatment setting preference, and how much support you want surrounding each session.
+For patients without a TRD diagnosis or without Spravato insurance coverage, Mindbloom's at-home protocol offers a broader eligibility model, transparent pricing, and a different evidence base.
+A conversation with a licensed clinician can help clarify which path aligns with your specific clinical needs.

 Disclaimer and Safety Information